Critical Thinking (album): Critical reception

 Andrew Trendell from NME gave the album 4 out of 5 stars, stating it "finds no absolute design for life – but still plenty of fight".
 Ed Power from The Irish Times called the album "a scream into the void – a reminder that nobody rants better than the Manics."
 Power gave the album 4 out of 5 stars.
 Phil Mongredien from The Guardian gave the album 4 out of 5 stars, stating "In the 90s, you'd have bet good money against the band growing older this gracefully, yet here we are with another reflective and thought-provoking set."

 Far Outs Kelly Scanlon gave the album 4 out of 5 stars, calling it "an embrace into a territory we all know well, underscored by the familiar notes of indie-backed rage with a fervour that refuses to let up.
 Lyrically, it's almost easy to say this is the Manics' best work yet, and that's all made possible by the unrelenting energy of a voice that can't—and won't—settle for anything less than the raw truth."
-Danny Eccleston from Mojo gave the album four stars, calling it "a songs-first concoction steeped in nostalgia."
+Danny Eccleston from Mojo gave the album four stars, calling it "a songs-first concoction steeped in nostalgia, additionally, the album ranked at number 31 in Mojo's "The 75 Best Albums Of 2025" list.

 John Murphy from MusicOMH gave the album 4 out of 5 stars, stating that "They may no longer be generation terrorists, but on this evidence they can still deliver a witheringly bracing state of the nation address".
 The Quietus magazine gave the album a positive review, with Will Ainslee stating that "To the uncynical, the occasional lyrical stinker doesn't distract from what is broadly a thoroughly enjoyable collection of songs.
 Critical Thinking is still very much a barnstorming Manics album, a state-of-the-nation address that will have many tuning in and nodding along."